sivo91/AJAX-Programming/README.md

-# AJAX Programming in JavaScript
+# AJAX Programming / JavaScript

 ## Introduction
 Welcome to the AJAX Programming in JavaScript repository!
 This project is a comprehensive collection of examples and practical implementations showcasing AJAX (Asynchronous JavaScript and XML) techniques in JavaScript.
 Our aim is to provide a learning platform for developers at various levels who are interested in enhancing their skills in asynchronous web development.